favlh/projectPython/README.md

-# projectPython
-my mini project with python
+Mini project that created using python